oforiwaasam/oforiwaasam/README.md

 - Senior year:)
   - Currently interested in contributing to Open Source Projects (more about that coming soon)

-- 🐣 Currently applying for New Grad SWE opportunities and prepping for interviews... tough times
   - Ex-Amazon intern... rest is history:/
   - Incoming Technology Analyst at Deutsche Bank